 Often when we experience difficult emotions, such as loneliness, anger or fear, we try to push them away, but this is like rejecting parts of ourselves, Tara says, and it can leave us feeling disconnected from ourselves.
 However, if you can stop rejecting these parts and allow yourself to feel and connect with the difficult feelings, you can start to connect with your whole self and increase the sense of belonging within yourself.
 She suggests asking yourself two questions when you’re having a difficult time: ‘What is happening inside me right now?’ and ‘Can I be with this?’, and whatever you’re feeling, a phrase to remember is, ‘This belongs‘.

 A way to increase our sense of belonging with others is to deepen our attention to them, Tara says.
 She explains that when we’re with other people, we are often thinking about ourselves or noticing problems, such as how the other person isn’t being who we want them to be.
 But deepening our attention, for example by thinking, ‘What is it like for you now?’, can increase our connectedness.
-Everyone has fears and insecurities, but everyone also has goodness in them, she says, and a key to increasing our sense of belonging with others is to pay attention and try to notice both of these things.
+Everyone has fears and insecurities, but everyone also has goodness in them, she says, and a key to increasing our sense of belonging with others is to pay attention to them and try to notice both of these things.

 As Tara puts it, we have a longing to belong – it’s essential for our well-being, but she believes that the truth is that we do belong, and we suffer when we forget or don’t trust our connectedness.